 Tips to get the most from bankrupt retailers' gift cards

-A company's collapse doesn't always make gift card worthless
+A company's collapse doesn't always make its gift cards worthless

 If you’re like many Americans, you have some unused gift cards lying around, and you’ll probably get more of the popular plastic this holiday season.
 Unfortunately, because more retailers of all sizes are filing for bankruptcy, you may never get the chance to redeem them.
 But even as the economy tanks, there are steps you can take to avoid ending up with a useless gift card.

-National Retail Federation officials say gift cards are again the most requested gift this year, and they vow that most retailers here today will be here next year.
-It's true that they're still a big business -- business research firm The Tower Group says $60 billion in retailer gift cards will be bought this year -- but that's down $10 billion from 2007, and worry is spreading.
+National Retail Federation officials say gift cards are again the most requested gift this year, and they aver that most retailers here today will be here next year.
+It’s true that they’re still a big business – business research firm The Tower Group says $60 billion in retailer gift cards will be bought this year – but ’s down $10 billion from 2007, and worry is spreading.

-You may have seen a recent e-mail listing 22 retailers closing stores or going bankrupt blazed across the Internet.
-It stated that "stores ... planning to close after Christmas are still selling cards through the holidays, even though [they'll] be worthless January 1."
-Some details were bogus, but it is true that when business goes bad, gift card recipients are often left with nothing.
-Brian Riley, research director with the Tower Group, estimates cardholders could lose more than $75 million this year with all the closings.
+When business goes bad, gift card recipients are often left with nothing.
+Brian Riley, research director with the Tower Group,estimates cardholders could lose more than $75 million this year with all the closings.

 “Retail bankruptcies usually peak in January or February,” Riley said, “so many stores could go kaput after the holidays.”